suns1232023/History-Literature-Psychology-First-Person-Narratives/README.md

 The political systems change.

-But human psychology often changes much more slowly.
+But many underlying features of human decision-making appear remarkably persistent.

 ---

-# Why First-Person Narration?
+# 10. Why First-Person Narration?

-Traditional historical writing tends to place the reader outside the subject.
+Traditional historical writing tends to place the reader **outside** the subject.

 First-person narration reverses the direction.

-Instead of asking:
+Instead of asking only:

 > **What did this person do?**